 On Reserve

 All additional required reading that is not in the above required texts is available online through electronic reserve (ARES).
 The textbooks have also been placed on reserve at Leavey Library.

-Search under SOWK 609 and instructor name “Schott” to add this course on ARES and access all nontextbook “required” readings.
+Search under SOWK 609 and instructor name “Thomas” to add this course on ARES and access all non-textbook “required” readings.
 “Recommended” readings are not on ARES and not required to read for this course.

 DSM-5

 Just a reminder that the DSM-5 is available online through the library’s subscription using the link below.